Questioned document examination: Candidacy

 A person who desires to enter a career of forensic document examination must possess certain traits and abilities.
-The ASTM Standard E2388-05 (Standard Guide for Minimum Training Requirements for Forensic Document Examiners) lists several requirements for the "Trainee Candidate".
+Requirements for the "Trainee Candidate" (Standard Guide for Minimum Training Requirements for Forensic Document Examiners) are listed in ASTM (E2388-11) which has been moved to SWGDOC (G02-13).

 First and foremost, "an earned baccalaureate degree or equivalent from an accredited college or university" is required as it gives the aspirant a scientific background with which to approach the work in an objective manner, as well as bestowing necessary biological, physical, and chemical knowledge sometimes called upon in the work.

 Second, excellent eyesight is required to see fine details that are otherwise inconspicuous.
 To this end, the aspirant must successfully complete: